Vector35/binaryninja-api/docs/dev/themes.md

 }
 ```

-A description of each of these keys is as follows.

-#### Name
+### Name
 The `name` key controls the theme's display name in the UI.
-Be sure that this is
-unique, as there cannot be multiple themes with the same name.
+This key *must* be unique.
+There cannot be multiple themes with the same name.

-#### Style
+### Style

-The `style` key specifies which [Qt
-style](https://doc.qt.io/qt-6/qstyle.html#details) to use for the UI
+The `style` key specifies which [Qt style](https://doc.qt.io/qt-6/qstyle.html#details) to use for the UI controls.
-controls.
 This key should almost always be set to `"Fusion"`.

-#### Stylesheet
+### Stylesheet

-Additional styling can be done by provinding a
-[stylesheet](https://doc.qt.io/qt-6/stylesheet-reference.html) in Qt CSS syntax
-via the `styleSheet` key, like so:
+The `styleSheet` key can be used to customize the Qt style above with a [stylesheet in Qt CSS syntax](https://doc.qt.io/qt-6/stylesheet-reference.html), like so:

 ```json
 {